ettaibi/react-manage-guest-book/README.md

 React example for managing a guest book, using hooks, and GRPC-WEB with a golang backend

-A comment is persisted in local storage, and a log message is shown in backend for CUD apps.
+A comment is persisted in local storage, and a log message is shown in backend for CUD operations.

 to run the server